 Children’s rights specialists

-The Advanced Studies in International Children’s Rights program equips its graduates with the relevant skills and expertise to pursue a career as children’s rights specialists, and promote child-friendly policies, legal reform, advocacy and programs at the national, regional and international level.
+The Advanced Studies in International Children’s Rights programme equips its graduates with the relevant skills and expertise to pursue a career as children’s rights specialists, and promote child-friendly policies, legal reform, advocacy and programs at the national, regional and international level.

-Graduates of the program are able to obtain work in various organizations dealing with children’s rights issues, such international and national monitoring and advisory bodies, national, regional and international organizations, governmental bodies, national human rights institutions, or civil society organizations.
+Graduates of the programme are able to obtain work in various organisations dealing with children’s rights issues, such international and national monitoring and advisory bodies, national, regional and international organisations, governmental bodies, national human rights institutions, or civil society organisations.